PDE characterisation of geometric distribution functions and quantiles: Introduction

-\item For any $u\in L^1(\R^d)$, we define the Fourier transform $\wwidehat{u}$ of $u$ by letting
+For any $u\in L^1(\R^d)$, we define the Fourier transform $\FT u$ of $u$ by letting

-We let $\FT:L^2(\R^d)\to L^2(\R^d)$ denote the Fourier transform over $L^2(\R^d)$, defined as the unique continuous extension to $L^2(\R^d$) of the restriction of the Fourier transform on the Schwartz class $\SC(\R^d)$; see Section \ref{sec:Distributions} for the definition of $\SC(\R^d)$.
-We will also denote by $\FT$ the Fourier transform acting on the space $\SC(\R^d)'$ of tempered distributions on $\R^d$ (see Section \ref{sec:Distributions}), and acting componentwise on $\SC^k(\R^d)'$ for an arbitrary $k\in\N$ with $k\geq 1$.
+We also denote by $\FT$ the Fourier transform on $L^2(\R^d)$, defined as the unique continuous extension to $L^2(\R^d$) of the the Fourier transform restricted to the Schwartz class.
+The Fourier transform on $\SC(\R^d)'$ will be denoted by $\FT$ as well.
+We further let $\FT$ act componentwise on $\SC^k(\R^d)':=(\SC(\R^d)')^k$ for any integer $k\geq 1$; see Section \ref{sec:Distributions} of the Appendix.